Smile4ever/LyricsCore/README.md

 * "Roxette-Dangerous"

 Controlling the output:
-* format ["", "text", "xml", "json"] (empty means html, use one of the three defined formats in your application)
+* format ["", "datatext", "text", "xml", "json"] (empty means html, use one of the four defined formats in your application - use lower case values)
 * mode ["", "debug"] (empty means normal operation, so the debug mode is disabled)

+Attention:
+* Use lower case values for the format and mode parameters, e.g. "json" or "debug"
-If you use the LyricsCore API without hosting it, you need to use CAPITAL LETTERS for the parameters.
-Otherwise, the parameter names are the same.
+* Use CAPITAL LETTERS for the parameter names when calling LyricsCore from the command line, e.g. "FORMAT" or "MODE"

 Usage in an external program
 ============================